Skadarsko Jezero Photo Gallery

 Around the lake there are various interesting caves to visit including Obod, Grbocica, Bobosuta and Ispila.

-From May to March you can fish.
 The lake is full of fish: carp, eel, trout, in total 40 species.
 It’s interesting that saltwater fish species can be found in Skadarsko Jezero.
 Carp is the most attractive species for fishermen.
 Carp get caught in both, deep and shallow waters, near stream and rivers estuaries, in cryptodepressions (Lake “oka”) and around lake isles.
 For bait they most used is corn seed or ball of paste with artificial smell and taste which is made for carp fishing (so called “boil” bait).
 The fishing season on Skadar Lake lasts almost for whole year but there are some restrictions according to species.
 Fishing season for bleak is from 31st of October until 15th of March (four and a half months or 135 days of which 30% of the days are unfavourable for fishing so the real number of fishing days is 95), during bleak autumn migration to their wintering habitats and during bleak wintering in Lake “oka” (Lake cryptodepressions) and other deeper part of the lake under strong influence of fresh water with relatively constant temperature.
 In other part of the year fishing of bleak is forbidden.
 Carp and all other species fishing season is from 1st of June until 1st of March (fishing of carp and all other fish species is forbidden for three months, March, April and May during spawning period) and season last for 9 months or 270 days.
 During this period 30% of the days are unfavorable for fishing (heavy rains in autumn and winter followed by strong north wind during autumn, winter and first month of spring).
 So the real number of fishing days is around 190 days.